Our House (Crosby, Stills, Nash & Young song): Legacy and adaptations

 Graham Nash once admitted that he was "bored with 'Our House' the day after [he] recorded it", but will play it occasionally "because it does mean so much to so many people".
-It is praised for its "innocent elegance", though Barney Hoskyns called it a "trite ditty" and wondered what Neil Young, whose protest song "Ohio" was recorded and released by CSNY in June 1970, would have thought of it: "the journey from 'Ohio' back to 'Our House' seemed to sum up a general failure of nerve in the LA music scene".
+It is praised for its "innocent elegance", though Barney Hoskyns called it a "trite ditty" and wondered what Neil Young, whose protest song "Ohio" (about the Kent State Massacre) was recorded and released by CSNY in June 1970, would have thought of it: "the journey from 'Ohio' back to 'Our House' seemed to sum up a general failure of nerve in the LA music scene".

-The song has been covered by a number of artists, including Helen Reddy, The Onyx, Phantom Planet, Sheena Easton, Kidsongs and Sharon, Lois & Bram.
+The song has been covered by a number of artists, including Helen Reddy, The Onyx, Phantom Planet, Sheena Easton, Kidsongs, Farewell Continental and Sharon, Lois & Bram.

-It was used as a commercial jingle for Eckrich sausage in the 1980s, and for Sears Kenmore appliance advertisements in 1989.
+It was used as a commercial jingle for Eckrich sausage in the 1980s and for Sears Kenmore appliance advertisements in 1989.
 It has appeared in various television shows and films.
 It was also used in an advert for Halifax Building Society in the 1990s.

 Dan Aykroyd sings along to the song while cleaning the house in one of the opening scenes of the 1994 film My Girl 2.
-A portion of the song's lyrics were spoken in The Simpsons episode “Bart After Dark” by Reverend Lovejoy, as well as played in the episode “Milhouse of Sand and Fog”, while Milhouse is daydreaming.
-It appears in the 1996 Only Fools and Horses Christmas special, Time on Our Hands, watched by 24.3 million viewers in the United Kingdom.
+A portion of the song's lyrics was spoken in The Simpsons episode "Bart After Dark" by Reverend Lovejoy, as well as played in the episode "Milhouse of Sand and Fog", while Milhouse is daydreaming.
+It appears in the 1996 Only Fools and Horses Christmas special, "Time on Our Hands", watched by 24.3 million viewers in the United Kingdom.
 The song was featured in the fifth season of How I Met Your Mother in an episode called "Home Wreckers".
 It appeared as a cover in a Target commercial from 2013, for its "Threshold" brand for house and home.
 It was the closing song on The Blacklist episode "Marvin Gerard", aired in 2015.
-An episode of Cheers titled “Dinner at Eight-ish” had Frasier Crane and Lilith singing it in honor of their new apartment, only to stop very abruptly when Diane chimed in.
-In the fourth season of This is Us, Rebecca, in parallel scenes with her husband Jack and her son Kevin, visits the old home of Joni Mitchell in Los Angeles and relays the story of how “Our House” came to be a song.
+An episode of Cheers titled "Dinner at Eight-ish" had Frasier Crane and Lilith singing it in honor of their new apartment, only to stop very abruptly when Diane chimed in.
+In the fourth season of This is Us, Rebecca, in parallel scenes with her husband Jack and her son Kevin, visits the old home of Joni Mitchell in Los Angeles and relays the story of how "Our House" came to be a song.
 Rebecca, played by Mandy Moore, and Jack, played by Milo Ventimiglia sing a portion of the song.

-Nash performs the song on the album Joni 75: A Birthday Celebration, a recording of a tribute concert by a number of artists to celebrate Mitchell's 75th birthday, released on Decca in March 2019.
+Nash performs the song on the album Joni 75: A Birthday Celebration, a recording of a tribute concert by several artists to celebrate Mitchell's 75th birthday, released on Decca in March 2019.

+Coco & Clair Clair recorded a breakbeat cover of the song for their album Girl.

+Apple used a solo female vocal and acoustic guitar version of the song in its 2024 "Heartstrings" holiday campaign video ad featuring a new hearing aid feature in its AirPods Pro 2.